DevUKay/NFT-Card-Widget-challenge/README.md

 ## Acknowledgments

-My grateful to me for not giving up, lol the battle for the repo to online was real hahhaha, but yea,i finally did it. so enjoy.
+My grateful to me for not giving up, lol the battle for this repo to upload on git was real, but yea, i finally did it. so enjoy.